zhiming99/rpc-frmwrk/test/Readme.txt

     smoketest: the smoke test of this framework.

-    iftest: the Helloworld example as the start-point of your development.
-It demonstrate how to send a call from the client side and how to service a call on the server side and return the responses.
+    helloworld: To demonstrate the helloworld example as the start-point for a new development.
+It shows how to setup proxy/server, send a call from the client side and how to service a call on the server side and return the responses.

     asynctst: `asynchronous test', an example to demonstrate how to call remote procedure asynchronously and how to service a remote call asynchronously

     evtest: `event test', an example to demonstrate how to send a event/signal from server side and how to handle a signal or event from client side

     actctest: `actively cancel test', an example to demonstrate how to cancel an ongoing request from client side actively.

     inproc: `In-Process test', an example to demonstrate how the server and client work on the different threads of the same process.

+    katest: To demonstrate the keep-alive heartbeat between the proxy and server.

+    prtest: To demonstrate how to pause/resume of a interface and the interface response in both states.